 You can also assign a heading and body font on this page, and view a preview of how the text looks with those fonts.

-Back on the settings page you’ll notice the “Labels” tab.
+Next to the Navigation tab, you’ll see the “Labels” tab.

 Here you can also customize the button and label text in your Rise courses.
 You might want to change the language to be more in line with your company’s voice, your subject matter or content, or even language.